BlendVision/Android-Player-SDK/migration/migration_guide_for_5_0_0.md

 ```

 ### New version (5.0.0)
-Start from version 5.0.0, the dependency management has been streamlined, and the project artifacts are now hosted on Maven Central or another public repository.
+Start from version 5.0.0, the dependency management has been streamlined, and the project artifacts are now hosted on Github package repository.

 Example:
 ```groovy